jeremyikwuje/monierate-website/src/blog/how-to-get-the-best-naira-exchange-rate-before-buying-goods-from-china.md

 Here are some tips to help you get the best deal possible using the black market:

 1.  ### Compare the rates
 Before exchanging your naira, it's important to research and compare black market rates with the official ones, ensuring you get the best deal.
-You can use tools like [Ngnrates](https://www.ngnrates.com/exchange-rates/chinese-yuan-renminbi-to-naira) and [Monierate](https://monierate.com/)
+You can use tools like [Ngnrates](https://www.ngnrates.com/exchange-rates/chinese-yuan-renminbi-to-naira) and [Monierate](https://monierate.com/).

 Reliable black market dealers, offering competitive rates and quality service, can be found both online and in person, but typically in major cities or commercial areas.

-Note that: Renminbi (RMB) and yuan are often used interchangeably to refer to China's currency.
+*Note that: Renminbi (RMB) and yuan are often used interchangeably to refer to China's currency.
 Yuan refers to the currency's primary unit.
-The yuan serves the same role as the dollar or the pound.
+The yuan serves the same role as the dollar or the pound.*

 2.  ### Negotiate the rate
 Yes, it is possible to negotiate rates on the black market.
 Once you find a dealer who can offer you a reasonable rate, it’s okay to bargain for a lower fee, a better rate, or a faster service.
 You can also ask for a written receipt or a confirmation message for the transaction.